mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 ### How Pre-Fetching Works

-Currently, when given chunk needs to be pre-fetched, the plugin will create a new `link` element with `rel="prefetch"` and `href` attribute equal to the path to the chunk.
+Currently, when given chunk needs to be pre-fetched, the plugin will create a new `link` element with `rel="prefetch"`<sup>[12]</sup> and `href` attribute equal to the path to the chunk.
 This element will be added as child element to the `head` element, or the parent of the first `script` item in the page in case the `head` doesn't exist.
 Using this technique allows the browser to prioritize the pre-fetching process.

 The module that we're going to take a look at next is `@mlx/parser`.